 A secondary role for many Pack Trainers is to help the Cubmaster and Den Leaders learn of resources which are available and to help ensure that they have all of the information they need to plan an effective program.

-ZM will be crossing over to Boy Scouts next February, but I am considering staying involved with the Pack in the Pack Trainer position.
+ZM will be crossing over to Scouts BSA next February, but I am considering staying involved with the Pack in the Pack Trainer position.
 We haven’t had a Pack Trainer for about three year now and I think I could lend a hand.

 A typical list of the responsibilities for the position of Pack Trainer is given below.
 Adjust them to meet the needs of your Pack.

 - At least 21 years old

 - Know the training requirements for Den Leaders, Cubmasters, and Pack Committee positions